 Before you get out your soap and water, you want to get the initial layer of dust off your baseboards.
 If you haven’t cleaned your baseboards in a while, there’s probably a solid layer of dust from sweeping and general day-to-day activity.

-I’ve found that the best way to remove this layer of dust is to use the arm attachment of a vacuum cleaner.
+I’ve found that the best way to clean and remove this layer of dust is to use the arm attachment of a vacuum cleaner.
 Depending on the amount of dust, you can use the thin plastic attachment or the brush addition.

 Just run it along the top and bottom of the baseboard and your cleaning will be much easier.
 If you don’t have a vacuum, you can also use a duster for this.
 You can also just use a broom to sweep along the edges of the baseboard.